stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/README.md

 The option to adjust the brake is included in the code.

-Other versions of the RX firmware include servo outputs.
+Other versions of the RC receiver firmware include servo outputs.
 The firmware will be used for cars, boats, tanks, robots and aircraft.

 **This RC receiver works with RC transmitters**